-Once you’ve decided to sell your property, you will need to get an accurate valuation of your home in order to determine the potential sale price in the current marketplace.
+Once you have decided to sell your property, you will need to get an accurate valuation of your home in order to determine the potential sale price.
 However, property valuations can be a complex and difficult process.

 Get the valuation wrong and your property might not sell, or it might sell for less than the property is really worth.
 So how should you go about organising a valuation that accurately reflects the realistic value of your home?